GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 A silver ring with a small pink topaz nested in its clutch.
 *The caster may cast the Faux Fos spell as though they knew it.
 The light put out from this Faux Fos is a neon pink.
 If the wearer already knew the spell, their casting time is reduced by 1 action*.

+**Green Giant's Band**, $18,000
+Unique
+Neg.
+Woven reeds, seqoia bark, and some unfamiliar moss hold these primitive yet well made bracers together.
+*For the purpose of interacting with any creature native to the woods, or interacting with an object which resides therein, the wearer may treat themselves as having a [Body] of 23 (which brings a bonus of +7).
+Additionally, during the first round of any combat, the user's defense is increased by 1*.

 **The Iron Band**, $75,000
 Unique
 Neg.